simply-TOOBASED/ctf-writeups/2018/CSAW CTF 2018 Finals/Web/NekoCat/README.md

 The `path` variable will contain the part of our URL after `http://127.0.0.1:5000`, therefore by injecting more slashes than one, we don't change the actual URL when it's resolved, but it will change the value of `path` when parsing our URL so we can bypass the check.
 (Theoretically 2 slashes should work, but for some reason I had success with 3 and not 2).

 ![Imgur](https://i.imgur.com/gOfFJsJ.png)
+# Python pickle RCE to obtain flag
 With our newly created post, we have obtained the value of `SECRET_KEY` as `superdupersecretflagonkey`.
-We can now sign our own cookies and do on RCE to get our flag.
+We can now sign our own cookies and do an RCE to get our flag.
 To generate the cookie, we will use this code (note the `username` is the username of the admin that we are logged in as, although it really doesn't matter):

 ```python
 import os